Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 ## Unity Scene
 1. Launch Unity and create a new project.
 2. Open Package Manager and click the + button at the top left corner.
-Select "add package from git URL" and enter "https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector" to install the [ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) package.
+Select "add package from git URL" and enter "https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector" to install the [ROS-TCP-Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) package.

   ![](images/add_package.png)